 What Is Irritable Bowel Syndrome?

-IBS is an intestinal disorder that results in discomfort around the abdomen.
+Irritable Bowel Syndrome (IBS) is an intestinal disorder that results in discomfort around the abdomen.
 Sufferers commonly experience frequent cramping, bloating, gas pains, and diarrhea.

-IBS is not a one-off issue caused by an increase in fast-food or too much coffee.
-Instead, Rosenberg says IBS affects your day to day life and that his clients are looking for a daily treatment.
-If that just so happens to be the case for you, Rosenberg encourages seeking out a doctor for a diagnosis, however, in the meantime, we have compiled five natural ways in which to help alleviate IBS symptoms.
-And, while they may not be a cure-all, they are gastroenterologist-approved.
-For the ways in which you can control symptoms of IBS without taking medicine, keep on reading.
+In an effort to learn more about this gastrointestinal health issue that predominantly affects women, we reached out to Jonathan Rosenberg, MD, and Roshini Raj, MD, for a full briefing on IBS and how to manage its symptoms sans medicine.
+It's not a one-off issue caused by an increase in fast food or too much coffee.
+Instead, Rosenberg says IBS affects your day-to-day life, and his clients are looking for a daily treatment.
+If that just so happens to be the case for you, Rosenberg encourages seeking out a doctor for a diagnosis; however, in the meantime, we have compiled eight natural ways in which to help alleviate IBS symptoms.
+And, while they may not be cure-alls, they are all gastroenterologist-approved.

 Meet the Expert

 - Roshini Raj, MD, is a New York City–based board-certified gastroenterologist at New York University Langone.

 - Jonathan Rosenberg, MD, is a board-certified gastroenterologist based in Illinois.